Steven Berghuis: Watford

-On 27 July 2015, Berghuis joined recently-promoted English Premier League club Watford for an approximate £4.6 million transfer fee from AZ.
+On 27 July 2015, Berghuis joined recently-promoted English club Watford for an approximate £4.6 million transfer fee from AZ.
 Prior to the move, Berghuis made an emotional farewell to the club's management at its training camp.
 Upon joining the club, he was given the number 20 shirt.

-Having missed out due to an injury at the start of the season, Berghuis made his Watford debut on 15 August 2015 against West Bromwich Albion, coming on as a late substitute in a 0–0 draw.
+Having missed out due to an injury at the start of the season, Berghuis made his Premier League debut for Watford on 15 August 2015, against West Bromwich Albion, coming on as a late substitute in a 0–0 draw.
 However, competition for spots saw Berghuis unable to secure a place in the Watford first team, largely because he was unable to feature in Watford manager Quique Sánchez Flores' preferred 4–2–3–1 formation.
 Sánchez Flores said he was not impressed with Berghuis' performances despite having high expectations of him.
 After two months omitted from the first team squad, Berghuis made his first appearance in the third round of the FA Cup in a 1–0 win over Newcastle United.
 It was not until on 20 April 2016 when he returned to the first team, setting up the lone Watford goal in a 3–1 loss against West Ham United, followed up by setting up another goal in a 3–2 win over Aston Villa.
 Following his appearances in the first team, Sánchez Flores praised Berghuis for his determination and hard work.
 At the end of the 2015–16 season, Berghuis had made 13 appearances in all competitions.

 Ahead of the 2016–17 season, Berghuis' first-team opportunities became further limited following the arrival of new manager Walter Mazzarri.